huan/tensorflow-handbook-tpu/README.md

-# Tensorflow Handbook for TPU on Google Cloud
+# TensorFlow 2 Handbook for TPU on Google Cloud

 ![TPU on Google Cloud](docs/images/tensorflow-tpu.png)